codepath/android_guides/Starting-Background-Services.md

 ### Launchers

 Services can be thought of at a high-level as background tasks that run independent of the rest of the app.
 The services are "launched" or started by a few different types of "triggers".
-Refer to the following table to better understand the launchers that startup services:
+Refer to the following table to better understand the launchers that trigger the start of a service:

 | Trigger      | Description   | Example |
 | ---------    | ---------     | ------- |